Audiology Clinic Answering Service

 Hearing-care revenue recovery

 For audiology clinics, ROI is not generic call volume.
-It is recovered evaluations, hearing-aid consults, repair visits, tinnitus inquiries, referral calls, and follow-up conversations that would otherwise hit voicemail.
+It is recovered evaluations, hearing-aid consults, repair visits, tinnitus inquiries, referral calls, caregiver conversations, and follow-up notes that would otherwise hit voicemail while staff are with patients.

 • Missed, after-hours, lunch, referral, and staff-overflow calls